Itor-Carlos/Sistemas_Operacionais/src/comunicacao_threads/produtor_consumidor/README.md

 ## Problema do Produtor-Consumidor

-### Essa subpasta tem como objetivo a resolução do problema do Produto-Consumidor com a linguagem Java e utilizando de Threads
+### Essa subpasta tem como objetivo a resolução do problema do Produto-Consumidor com a linguagem Java e utilização de Threads